dunnx296/AngryBirdsMachineLearning2020/README.md

 1. Ground truth data of game objects are stored in a Json object.
 The json object describs an array where each element describes a game object.
 Game object categories and their properties are described below:
 	- Ground: the lowest unbreakable flat support surface
-		- property: id = 'object [i]'
+		- property: id = 'the unique id of the object'
 		- property: type = 'Ground'
 		- property: yindex = [the y coordinate of the ground line]
 	- Platform: Unbreakable obstacles
-		- property: id = 'object [i]'
+		- property: id = 'the unique id of the object'
 		- property: type = 'Object'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
+		- property: vertices = [a list contours each contains a list of ordered 2d points that represents the polygon shape of the object]
 		- property: colormap = [a list of compressed 8-bit (RRRGGGBB) colour and their percentage in the object]
 	- Trajectory: the dots that represent the trajectories of the birds
-		- property: id = 'object [i]'
+		- property: id = 'the unique id of the object'
 		- property: type = 'Trajectory'
 		- property: location = [a list of 2d points that represents the trajectory dots]

 	- Slingshot: Unbreakable slingshot for shooting the bird
-		- property: id = 'object [i]'
+		- property: id = 'the unique id of the object'
 		- property: type = 'Slingshot'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
+		- property: vertices = [a list contours each contains a list of ordered 2d points that represents the polygon shape of the object]
 		- property: colormap = [a list of compressed 8-bit (RRRGGGBB) colour and their percentage in the object]
 	- Red Bird:
-		- property: id = 'object [i]'
+		- property: id = 'the unique id of the object'
 		- property: type = 'Object'
-		- property: vertices = [a list of ordered 2d points that represents the polygon shape of the object]
+		- property: vertices = [a list contours each contains a list of ordered 2d points that represents the polygon shape of the object]
 		- property: colormap = [a list of compressed 8-bit (RRRGGGBB) colour and their percentage in the object]
 	- all objects below have the same representation as red bird
 	- Blue Bird: